iykecharles/gitlesson/readme.md

-This is a new read me file for git lessons
+This is a new read me file for git lessons.

+Updated!